Mar 22, 2021

 Yes.
 You will continue to receive a bill as normal for electricity consumption at your home or business.
 If you have questions about your bill or energy use, do not hesitate to call us.
 Good communication is important, especially during this time.

-There is a new self-serve payment kiosk located at the downtown Shelton payment center at 310 West Cota Street.
+Visit one of our self-serve payment kiosks located at the downtown Shelton payment center at 310 West Cota Street, and at the Belfair Warehouse located at 21341 E State Route 3.
 Customers can pay their bill 24/7.
-The kiosk takes all forms of payments and is in English or Spanish.
+The kiosks takes all forms of payments and are in English or Spanish.
 Customers can make payments with cash, check, credit, or credit/debit card.
 Payments are in real time and reflect on the account immediately.

 Visit our energy conservation page for steps you can take to control your energy use.